 Do note that I like thick soups, so the photos of my autumn squash soup show a thicker result than what Panera normally serves up.
 Don’t hesitate to thin the soup with additional broth and a touch of cream in the blender for a thinner, smoother result.
 And if you happen to have pepitas in the da house … muah!
 I toasted some up with cinnamon and smoked paprika while the squash was roasting (instructions here).

-Naturally vegetarian, and easily made vegan by using almond milk or thick and creamy coconut milk, autumn squash soup is a delicious option for Meatless Mondays (or in my case, any day ending in “y”).
+Naturally vegetarian, and easily made vegan by coconut cream, autumn squash soup is a delicious option for Meatless Mondays (or in my case, any day ending in “y”).

 - 18-20 ounces raw butternut squash flesh, cubed*